Missing Pattern Tree based Decision Grouping and Ensemble for Enhancing Pair Utilization in Deep Incomplete Multi-View

-To address the pair under-utilization issue, we propose a novel deep IMVC method entitled \textbf{TreeEIC} as shown in Figure~\ref{fig:framework}.
-Our key insight is to perform clustering within subsets of samples that share the consistent missing pattern, and then ensemble all patterns to produce robust results, inspired by ensemble learning~\cite{dietterich2002ensemble}.
-First, we construct a \emph{missing-pattern tree} that hierarchically organizes all samples into multiple overlapping decision sets, where each set contains samples with the consistent missing pattern.
-By clustering within these sets, our method can fully utilize the originally existing multi-view pairs to explore their complementary information.
-Then, to mitigate the negative effect of unreliable and low-quality decision sets, we estimate the uncertainty of each decision and assign uncertainty-based weights in a \emph{multi-view decision ensemble} (MDE) process, resulting in a robust clustering decision for all views.
-Finally, we design an \emph{ensemble-to-individual knowledge distillation}(E2I) module, where the ensemble decision serves as a teacher and individual view decisions act as multiple students. {This makes the robust clustering decision of all views can be used to promote each view-specific clustering model, and in turn, each view-specific model further refines the ensemble clustering decisions, enabling iterative optimization.} Extensive experiments on public benchmarks demonstrate that our method achieves state-of-the-art IMVC performance and exhibits superior robustness under highly inconsistent missing patterns.
+To address the pair underutilization issue, we propose a novel deep IMVC method, termed \textbf{TreeEIC}, as illustrated in Figure~\ref{fig:framework}.
+Our key insight is to perform clustering within subsets of samples that share consistent missing patterns, and then ensemble all patterns to produce robust results, inspired by ensemble learning~\cite{dietterich2002ensemble}.
+First, we construct a \emph{missing-pattern tree} that hierarchically organizes all samples into multiple overlapping decision sets, where each set contains samples with consistent missing patterns.
+By clustering within these sets, our method can fully utilize the originally available multi-view pairs to capture their complementary information.
+Second, to mitigate the negative effect of unreliable and low-quality decision sets, we estimate the uncertainty of each decision and assign uncertainty-based weights in a \emph{multi-view decision ensemble} (MDE) process, resulting in a robust clustering decision for all views.
+Then, we design an \emph{ensemble-to-individual knowledge distillation} (E2I) module, where the ensemble decision serves as a teacher and individual view decisions act as multiple students. {This enables the robust clustering decision across all views to promote each view-specific clustering model, and in turn, each view-specific model further refines the ensemble clustering decisions, enabling iterative optimization.} Finally, we provide theoretical analysis to validate the missing-pattern tree based grouping and uncertainty-weighted ensemble designs.
+Extensive experiments on public benchmarks demonstrate that our method achieves state-of-the-art IMVC performance and exhibits superior robustness under highly inconsistent missing patterns.